 In all of these cases, manual transliteration will be required.

-Transliteration of alphabetic scripts would not indicate, for example, streets, roads, buildings etc., which would ideally be translated. ophisticated transformation tools which know when to transliterate and when to translate.
+Transliteration of alphabetic scripts would not indicate, for example, streets, roads, buildings etc., which would ideally be translated.
+The Working Group is unaware of sophisticated transformation tools which know when to transliterate and when to translate coming at this time.

 Manual transformation could solve some of the problems outlined above, but it is slow and expensive and should be conducted centrally to avoid consistency problems arising from transformation implemented in different ways by many actors.